krasserm/akka-persistence-kafka/README.md

     akka.persistence.snapshot-store.plugin = "kafka-snapshot-store"

-This will run the snapshot store plugin with default settings and connect to a Zookeeper instance running on `localhost:2181`.
-The Zookeeper connect string can be customized with the `kafka-snapshot-store.zookeeper.connect` configuration key (see also section [Kafka cluster](#kafka-cluster)).
+This will run the snapshot store plugin with default settings and connect to a Kafka instance running on `localhost:9092`.
+The Kafka connect string can be customized with the `kafka-journal.event.producer.bootstrap.servers` and `kafka-journal.consumer.bootstrap.servers` configuration keys (see also section [Kafka cluster](#kafka-cluster)).
 Recommended Kafka broker configurations are given in section [Configuration hints](#configuration-hints).

 ### Snapshot topics